IO-igiannako/bc-guide/page/datum/umbrel-datum-json.md

         "idle_timeout_no_subscribe": .....
 Seconds we allow a connection to be idle without seeing a work subscription?
 (0 disables) (integer, default: 15)
         "idle_timeout_no_shares": ........
 Seconds we allow a subscribed connection to be idle without seeing at least one accepted share?
 (0 disables) (integer, default: 7200)
         "idle_timeout_max_last_work": ....
 Seconds we allow a subscribed connection to be idle since its last accepted share?
 (0 disables) (integer, default: 0)
+        "username_modifiers": ............
+Modifiers to redirect some portion of shares to alternate usernames ({"modname":{"address":proportion,...},...})
     },
     "mining": {
         "pool_address": ..................
 Bitcoin address used for mining rewards. (string, REQUIRED)